Credit for Coursework

 COURSES NUMBERED 100-299 are acceptable for a Southwestern degree or certificate and may or may not be eligible for transfer to four-year institutions.
 However, students should be aware the course or courses may be accepted as elective credit only or not at all if the credits do not fit in the student’s major discipline or major.
 Transfer acceptability is at the discretion of the receiving institution.

-Careet technical courses (CTE) courses identified by the following course alpha prefixes may not transfer to a four-year institution.
+Career Technical Education (CTE) courses identified by the following course alpha prefixes may not transfer to a four-year institution.
 Specific transfer articulation agreements may exist.
 The interested student should consult with the appropriate staff at the four-year institution.
-Up to 12 credits of CTE courses numbered 100 and above may be used as elective credit toward the AA/OT degree.
+Up to 12 credits of CTE courses numbered 100 and above may be used as elective credit toward the AAOT degree.